-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 Effective Friday, May 29, Northam announced that people will need to wear face coverings inside public places of businesses.

-That order is taking effect through Executive Order 63.
+That order is taking effect through

 The new mask order applies to everyone 10 and over and requires wearing a face covering while " entering, exiting, traveling through, and spending time in" the following establishments: